 The winning entries from each district are prominently displayed in the Cannon Tunnel in Washington, D.C.
 The Cannon Tunnel connects the Cannon House Office Building with the U.S. Capitol and is traveled on a daily basis by Members of Congress and their staff.

-This year, the theme for my office’s Congressional Art Competition is “America the Beautiful.”
+The theme for my office’s 2018 Congressional Art Competition is "Wonders of Florida."
 All artwork entries must adhere to this theme.
 The competition is open to high school students only.
 Each student may enter one piece of artwork.
 Artwork must be two-dimensional.
 Each piece can be no larger than 26” x 26” x 4”, including the frame.
 Artwork cannot weigh more than 15 lbs.

 Accepted mediums include: